 These voices may not, will not, be the status quo.
 They may not, will not exercise the traditional practicum that the material they handle had in the past, required.
 The work itself, may not, and will not be constricted by form.
 They are emerging voices, emerging artists, and they demand to be heard.
 They will shape the way we discuss and think about our work within and outside our chosen fields.
 In order for book arts, for all the arts, to continue to remain relevant, we must provide means of dissemination without qualification.
 OXBLOOD will play a role in this vitality.

-We produce one joint publication annually – in two of four categories listed in “categories of submission” of the Assembly.
-We encourage non-traditional mediums, methods, and approaches to the book and production.
+We produce on ir/regular basis – in two of four categories listed in “categories of submission” – initially as the Assembly.
+We encourage non-traditional mediums, methods, and approaches to the book, publication, and production.
 Particularly, as an interdisciplinary and collaborative press – we seek experimental + theoretical submissions textual, sonic, or <?> in nature.
 Try us.

 Do not hesitate to ask questions—this is a conversation, not a contract.